gonzalobg/cpp_hpc_tutorial/README.md

 ### Building container and serving Jupyter Notebooks

 To build the container and start the Jupter notebook webserver locally here are the instructions for `Docker` and `Singularity`.
+The Jupyter notebook webserver provides an URL that can be used to connect to it from a webbrowser.
+When running it on a cluster, one might need to use SSH port forwarding to forward a local port to the compute node.

 [HPCCM]: